ComputationalGenomics/SimRA/EpiSimRA/README.md

 if you use EpiSimRA, please cite:

 A. Bose, F. Utro, D.E.
 Platt, L.Parida.
-Multiple Loci Selection with Multi-way Epistasis in Coalescence with Recombinations.
-2020
+Multiway epistasis simulations for ARG sampling of multiple populations.
+(Submitted)
 # Executable

 For convenience, we also provide a precompiled version of SimRA usable via command line that you can download from the [binary folder](https://github.com/ComputationalGenomics/SimRA/tree/master/binary).